 Extra stress on this joint caused by grinding the teeth while sleeping, or clenching the jaws make the muscles and soft tissues in the joint area over-fatigued.
 This stress can cause these structures to become sore and inflamed.
 Consequently, you feel discomfort, and occasionally it will radiate out from the joint to the neck and shoulders as well as to the head.

 Some people experience the discomfort caused by TMJ/TMD occasionally when they are under severe stress.
 Once the stressful situation is resolved, the discomfort disappears on its own.
 Others may have a range of discomfort anywhere from mildly annoying to severe pain.
-We can help alleviate your discomfort with general dental care at Rock Point Family Dentistry.
+We can help alleviate your discomfort at Rock Point Family Dentistry.
 How your pain is treated depends on the severity of the disorder.

 Mild cases of TMJ/TMD may be resolved with simple exercises to relax the jaw muscles.
 Holistic relaxation techniques may help as well.
 As you learn to relax in stressful situations you put less stress on your jaw joints, sleep better and handle difficult situations with ease.
 More aggressive treatment is required in cases where the pain is severe and is not relieved by regular pain medications.
 Night guards, placed in your mouth to keep your teeth from grinding, may be helpful in eliminating the pain.
 Once your situation has undergone assessment, your dentist will make recommendations regarding the most efficient method of treating your TMJ/TMD.